Berwin Leighton Paisner: History

-In 1970, Leighton & Co and Berwin & Co merged to form Berwin Leighton and moved into Adelaide House, London.
+In 1970, Leighton & Co merged with Berwin & Co to form Berwin Leighton and moved into Adelaide House in London.

 Berwin Leighton Paisner was formed on 1 May 2001 when the two firms merged, comprising a total of nearly 1000 staff, with 122 partners.
-The new firm's London headquarters continued to be Adelaide House.
+The new firm's headquarters continued to be Adelaide House in London.

-Neville Eisenberg was elected managing partner of Berwin Leighton in 1999, and held the same position in BLP until May 2015, when Lisa Mayhew was elected managing partner.
+Neville Eisenberg was elected managing partner of Berwin Leighton in 1999, holding the position in BLP until May 2015, when Lisa Mayhew was elected managing partner.

+In 2007, Lawyers On Demand was created by Simon Harper, a partner at BLP, and Jonathan Brenner, then the firm's Head of Recruitment.

 2009 saw the formation of Goltsblat BLP, a 70-strong team that is the only joint venture between an international and local firm in Russia.

 In April 2018, Berwin Leighton Paisner merged with the St. Louis, US firm Bryan Cave.

 Offices

 BLP's headquarters were in London, with 14 other offices across Asia, Europe, Russia and the Middle East.